 13 Easy Ways to Elevate Your Style

-#2.
+#1.
 Wear a properly fitting bra.

-It’s also important to replace your bras regularly because they stretch out, and when that happens, they can no longer provide optimal shape and support.
+Wearing a properly fitting bra is the first step to achieving flattering outfits, and this simple task will instantly elevate your style.
+It’s also important to replace your bras regularly because they stretch out, and when that happens, they no longer provide optimal shape and support.

-#3.
+#2.
 Practice proper posture.

-Good posture is another way to lose 5-10 pounds of visual weight without having to change your diet, plus your clothes fit better and look better on when you stand up straight.
+Good posture is another way to lose 5-10 pounds of visual weight without having to change your diet, plus your clothes fit better and look better when you stand up straight.
 Proper posture also makes you look poised and confident.